-1.10 Using SAS System Options
+1.13 Using SAS System Options

-System options are parameters you can change that affect the SAS System-how it works, what the output looks like, how much memory is used, error handling, and a host of other things.
-The SAS System makes many assumptions about how you want it to work.
+System options are parameters you can change that affect SAS-how it works, what the output looks like, how much memory is used, error handling, and a host of other things.
+SAS makes many assumptions about how you want it to work.
 This is good.
 You do not want to specify every little detail each time you use SAS.
 However, you may not always like the assumptions SAS makes.
 System options give you a way to change some of these assumptions.